General Alexis Joseph Delzons

 Arc de Triomphe: DELZONS on the east pillar

-Once back in France, General Delzons took command of the département of Cantal in 1802.
+Once back in France General Delzons took command of the département of Cantal in 1802.
 In 1804 he was sent to the camp of Utrecht where he served in the 2nd Division of the Army of Holland.
 That year he was also made a Commander of the Legion of Honor.

-When war broke out in 1805, Delzons took command of the 2nd Brigade of Grouchy's division in II Corps.
+When the Grande Armée marched to war in 1805, Delzons took command of the 2nd Brigade of Grouchy's division in II Corps.
 He served in Austria during the campaign that year, and in 1806 he was sent to Dalmatia where he served under General Molitor.
 That year Delzons fought against the Russians in July and then in September he fought at Castelnuovo.
 Next he was placed in Lauriston's division, and then in 1807 he was recognized as a Knight of the Iron Crown.
 Delzons took command of a brigade of Clauzel's division in 1808 and that year he was also named a Baron of the Empire.
-For the war against Austria in 1809, Delzons fought in May at Mont Kitta, Gospich, and Ottochatz where he was wounded.
+For the war against Austria in 1809, Delzons fought in May at Mont Kitta, Gospich, and finally Ottochatz, where he was wounded.
 A week later he was taken prisoner at Fiume while he was looking after his wound, but he was released shortly thereafter and he recovered enough to lead his men at the Battle of Wagram .
 After Wagram Delzons fought at Znaim where he was again wounded.

 Delzons was next sent back to the Illyrian Provinces where he commanded part of Croatia.
 In 1810 he served in Carra St. Cyr's division of the Army of Illyria and he defended the approaches to Cattaro.
 In the meantime Delzons was named commander at Karlstadt and inspector of Croatian regiments.
-In 1811 he received a promotion to général de division and he took temporary command of the Army of Illyria before handing commanding to General Bertrand and traveling to Italy.
+In 1811 he received a promotion to général de division and he took temporary command of the Army of Illyria before handing the command off to General Bertrand and traveling to Italy.

 For the campaign against Russia of 1812, General Delzons took command of the 13th Division of Prince Eugene's IV Corps.
 Taking part in the campaign, he fought at Ostrowno in July and Borodino in September.
 During the retreat that followed, Delzons fought at Maloyaroslavetz where he was struck by multiple balls, one of which almost took his head off.
-Delzons' younger brother, Major Jean-Baptiste Delzons, attempted to drag the quickly dying Delzons to safety but was himself hit and mortally wounded.1
+Delzons' younger brother, Major Jean Baptiste Delzons, attempted to drag the quickly dying Delzons to safety but was himself hit and mortally wounded.1

 Notes